-- Avoid being connected to electronics before you go to sleep whether it’s programs, emails, the Internet, social media.
+- Avoid being connected to electronics before you go to sleep whether it’s programs, emails, the Internet, social media, or even books.
 Allow yourself at least 15 minutes to be disconnected.
 Read something that will not disturb your spirit.
 As you settle down to sleep, be conscious again of God’s presence.
 Give thanks for your day and set intentions for your day tomorrow.

 Eating well, exercising, getting rest, are all good habits.
 Stillness is a habit too.
 If you follow these simple tips, and practice them every day, you will be able to maintain stillness.

 If you want more inspiration regarding having a healthy body, mind and spirit, my book The Freedom to Eat – 10 Secrets for Lasting Weight Loss and Inner Peace will help you there.

 Thank you again, Lemuel, for the great question.
 I hope that this helps you and will help others too!